anishrana2001/Openshift/EX380/04-03 Loggin.md

   - All logs are tagged with `appName: ocp-lab`
   - All logs are tagged with `msgID: audit`
 ---
 # Deploy the Event Router component to capture Kubernetes events.
+One can use the eventrouter image `registry.ocp4.example.com:8443/openshift-logging/eventrouter-rhel9:v0.4`

 # The syslog servers have already been fully configured for you to receive logging messages and filter them using the 'msgID' attribute to the following files: